Three 20 Horsepower 4-Stroke Bargains Reviewed and Compared

 The 20 HP outboard motor is a popular choice for anglers and boaters – and for good reasons.
 An outboard engine in the 20 HP class provides enough power for most small to medium-sized, and even some large, recreational watercraft while still remaining relatively light in weight to be easily portable.

-Whether attached to a Jon boat, an inflatable boat/dinghy or sailboat, these lightweight, portable engines have enough power and performance to easily push you and your passengers through the water for a day of fishing, cruising, or just about any type of activity.
+Whether attached to a Jon boat, sailboat or inflatable boat/dinghy, these lightweight, portable engines have enough power and performance to easily push you and your passengers through the water for a day of fishing, cruising, or just about any type of activity.

 Add in 4-stroke performance, and you have an efficient and durable outboard that not only boasts of lower emissions and better fuel economy but also one that puts out more torque at low RPMs, is much quieter, and should last you nearly twice as long as a comparable 2-stroke motor.
 And there’s one more thing to love about the 4-stroke… no more messing around with mixing fuel and oil!